 Our programs make our community stronger by providing educational resources, hunger alleviation, health services, and promoting individuals' overall well-being.

 Our Community Center is a place where people come together for personal development and to build relationships.
 The programs we offer in this space include classes, support groups, and Community Conversations (where we open our space to the community to focus on a topic of interest).
 These initiatives help make our community stronger as families invest in one another in meaningful ways.
-Currently, we are offering an ESL class, a Zumba and Nutrition Class, and a Support Group.
+We offer ESL classes, Exercise & Nutrition classes, and finance classes.

 Sometimes life can be overwhelming and chaotic; it can feel exhausting and more than we can handle alone.
-We offer short-term counseling in English and Spanish to community members of all ages.
+We offer short-term counseling in English and Spanish to community members of all ages as well as support groups.
 Our goal is to listen, empower, inspire growth, and promote mental health healing while providing cognitive development skills for a healthier social-emotional life.
-Counseling clients are typically identified through their participation in other Bridging For Tomorrow programs.

 In addition to our counseling program and food pantry, Bridging for Tomorrow promotes the well-being of our community by providing information about maintaining a healthy lifestyle and access to health services.
 We partner with organizations and businesses like Spring Klein Vision Center to provide free vision screenings and glasses to families who need them.